 Laundresses traveling with an Army unit were typically provided tents, transportation, rations, and some minor equipment.
 It is important to note that laundresses were not "in" the Army but accompanied the military units.
 Their pay, when service was provided, came from the soldier himself.
 During the Mexican War, laundresses with the regular army sometimes made more money than the soldiers depending on how many men asked for their service.
-In an article written by Robert P. Wetteman for the Professional Bulletin of Army History titled "The Girl I Left Behind Me?
-United States Army Laundresses and the Mexican War," Wetteman includes a journal entry, by Second Lt.
-Napoleon Dana of the Seventh Infantry: "I at last ... persuaded [the captain] to get Mrs. Lindsay to cook and wash for both of us."
+In an article written by Robert P. Wetteman for the Professional Bulletin of Army History titled "The Girl I Left Behind Me."
+United States Army Laundresses and the Mexican War," Wetteman includes a journal entry by Second Lt.
+Napoleon Dana of the Seventh Infantry not related to the

+Mormon Battalion: "I at last ... persuaded [the captain] to get Mrs. Lindsay to cook and wash for both of us."
 Dana added that "we agree to give Mrs. L each six dollars for doing both [cooking and washing].
-Later, Dana and the captain invited another officer to join the group, and they gave "Mrs. L three dollars more for him."
+Later, Dana and the captain invited another officer to join the group, and Dana noted they gave "Mrs. L three dollars more for him."
 Wetteman concludes that "If nothing else, Dana's comments suggest the economic benefits of working for the Army.
 Considering Mrs. Lindsay's \$15 monthly wage was a significant sum by contemporary standards."
 The amount paid to the laundresses with the Mormon Battalion did not reflect that kind of remuneration.
 These were volunteer soldiers who had very little to spend.
 On August 4, Samuel Rogers recorded: "Sister Luddington commenced washing for me at 50 cents per month."
 It is possible that some laundresses with the Mormon Battalion never provided that service but were accepted as laundresses so they could receive rations as they decided to accompany their spouses.
 But there is no doubt that all of the women - whether they were official army laundresses or not - were doing laundry for the soldiers and their families.

 Based on Kearny's orders, the Saints understood 20 wives of soldiers were allowed to accompany the Battalion as laundresses.
 Although more women and families were later allowed to meet the soldiers at Ft Leavenworth, about twenty wives departed with spouses or joined the caravan soon after departure.
-Those leaving with the Battalion from Council Bluffs most likely served as army laundresses.
+Those leaving with the Battalion from Council Bluffs most likely served as the original "official" army laundresses.
 Some are documented with primary sources.
 Samuel Roger's journal documents two of them - paying Melissa Coray and Mary Eliza Luddington for laundry on the way to Fort Leavenworth.
-John Hess later wrote a letter to a church leader stating his wife was paid as a laundress for the entire march.
-Ruth Abbott also records she was a laundress the entire march in her pension application.
-James TS Allred lists those who are in his "mess" and notes that Eliza is among them, serving as a laundress.
-Although unusual, several wives of commissioned officers were likely serving as laundresses including Lydia Hunter, wife of Captain Hunt.
-Mary Eliza Luddington, wife of 1st Lt.
-Elam Luddington was paid by Rogers.
-Company E is difficult to verify laundresses since it was in flux and several wives caught up with the Battalion later.
+Although unusual, Mary Eliza was a wife of a commissioned officer and Lydia Hunter, wife of Captain Jesse Hunter was also likely a laundress since she was one of only four women in Company B. In her pension application, Ruth Abbott recorded she was a laundress the entire march.
+James TS Allred lists those who are in his "mess" and notes that his wife Eliza (Elizabeth Manwaring) is among them, serving as a laundress.
+John Hess later noted in a letter in 1903 to Church leader, Anthon Lund, that his wife volunteered and served as a laundress who was in Company E. Company E is difficult to verify all original laundresses since it was in flux and several wives caught up with the Battalion later.